 In the Bachelor of Humanities, students read the world’s most influential books and explore the world’s most exciting ideas in art, philosophy, history, literature, classics, music, religion and science.

 In this interdisciplinary Liberal Arts program, students study the world’s greatest ideas, books, and artworks produced by thinkers from the span of recorded world history— from ancient Mesopotamia to modern America.
 The emphasis of the program is on ideas, explored through small discussion groups and writing assignments.
-The typical Humanities student loves to read, and is excited about sharing ideas with students and professors.
+The typical Humanities student loves to read and is excited about sharing ideas with students and professors.

 The Bachelor of Humanities can take you anywhere you want to go.
-Humanities students graduate with outstanding research, writing, and communications skills, and they normally rise very quickly in their chosen professions.
+Humanities students graduate with outstanding research, writing, and communication skills, and they normally rise very quickly in their chosen professions.
 Humanities students can ask to be paired with a professional mentor and can gain insight into the workplace before they graduate.
-Graduates may go on to rewarding careers in law, journalism, teaching, medicine, business, policy analysis, foreign service, international relations, public service, writing and research.
+Graduates may go on to rewarding careers in law, journalism, teaching, medicine, business, policy analysis, foreign service, international relations, public service, writing, and research.

 The Carleton advantage

 The BHum curriculum invites students to think deeply about what it means to be human by guiding them through the successive conceptions of humanity that have shaped our culture.
 The Humanities program has its own teaching and study space.
-Students encounter perennial ideals, such as love, justice, creativity and wisdom, as well as the darker aspects of humanity, such as evil, violence, cruelty and the abuse of power.
+Students encounter perennial ideas, such as love, justice, creativity, and wisdom, as well as the darker aspects of humanity, such as evil, violence, cruelty and the abuse of power.

 The centerpiece of the BHum curriculum is a four-year sequence of core seminars that offers a chronological and thematic study of the world¹s great books.
-Whereas many Great Books programs begin with Greek philosophy, the BHum first-year seminar examines religious traditions from ancient Israel, India and China.
+Whereas many Great Books programs begin with Greek philosophy, the BHum first-year seminar examines religious traditions from ancient Israel, India, and China.
 The second-year seminar then looks at the emergence of Greek philosophy and its fertile encounter with the rise of Christendom up to the Middle Ages.
 The third-year seminar examines the great artistic and literary works produced during the Renaissance and Enlightenment and the fourth-year seminar explores the character of modernity and the real-world ramifications of the critiques of modernity.

 Each core seminar is taught by two professors, includes small discussion groups run by the professors, and is restricted to students in the Humanities program.